alubbock/thunor/README.md

 ## Implementation

-PyDRC makes extensive use of [pandas](http://pandas.pydata.org/) and [plotly](http://plot.ly/python/), so familiarity with those libraries is recommended.
+Thunor makes extensive use of [pandas](http://pandas.pydata.org/) and [plotly](http://plot.ly/python/), so familiarity with those libraries is recommended.